logicuniverse/manifesto/README.md

 ![License](https://img.shields.io/badge/license-CC--BY--4.0-green)
 ![Paradigm](https://img.shields.io/badge/paradigm-Tri--Axial--Fractal--Topology-orange)

-### Beyond the Tape: A Tri-Axial Fractal Topology for Deterministic Logic as Data
+### Beyond the Tape: A Tri-Axial Fractal Topology for Deterministic Logic-as-Data

 **_Logic is not a sequence of instructions, but a spatial topology of existence._**